kimjunte/kimjunte/README.md

 ## Hi there 👋

+If your from youtube, my automations scripts that are most commonly used are under my pinned section.

+Enjoy <3

 <!--
 **kimjunte/kimjunte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.